 ‘Well, they’re coming up here now.
 This was exactly what I feared would happen, something like this.’

-‘As we planned, take yourself out to the kitchen and put the nozzle through the slot.
-You know the signal.
-I’ll ask them for ID.’
+‘As planned, take yourself out to the kitchen and put the nozzle through the slot, you know the signal, I’ll ask them for ID.’

 They were fifty metres away when he used the tannoy.
 ‘Stop where you are.
 Who are you?’

-‘Police don’t land on someone’s island in a helicopter, then kick down someone’s door.
+‘Police don’t land on someone’s island in a helicopter, then proceed to kick down someone’s door.
 Hope you plan to pay for that.’

 ‘Now look here,’ said the senior and they advanced.
 Miles boomed through the tannoy, ‘This is not aimed at you.’
 He opened the side window, pointed the shotgun through it and fired, they went to ground, he came back and took the microphone.
 ‘I repeat, that was not aimed at you.
 Now please do as you’ve been asked and everyone’s happy.’